Introduction to pandas#

 dtype: int64

-And we can even use slice notation
+And we can even use so-called slicing notation (:) to get ranges of rows:

 s.loc["Neckarwestheim":"Emsland"]